Capital punishment in Illinois: Blanket clemency and abolition

-On January 11, 2003, the Republican Governor George Ryan blanket-commuted the sentences of all the 167 inmates condemned to death, and pardoned four of them, a gesture that his opponents attribute to the fact that he was rendered ineligible by his unpopularity and charged with conspiracy, racketeering and fraud.
+On January 11, 2003, Republican Governor George Ryan blanket-commuted the sentences of all the 167 inmates condemned to death, and pardoned four of them, a gesture that his opponents attribute to the fact that he was rendered ineligible by his unpopularity and charged with conspiracy, racketeering, and fraud.

-Democratic Governor Pat Quinn signed legislation on March 9, 2011, to abolish the death penalty in Illinois to go into effect on July 1, 2011, and commuted the death sentences of the fifteen inmates on Illinois' death row to life imprisonment.
+Democratic Governor Pat Quinn signed legislation on March 9, 2011, to abolish the death penalty in Illinois effective July 1, 2011, and commuted the death sentences of the fifteen inmates on Illinois' death row to life imprisonment.
 Quinn was criticized for signing the bill after saying that he supported the death penalty during the 2010 gubernatorial campaign, after which he defeated the Republican candidate with 46.8% of the vote.

 In 2018, then Republican Governor Bruce Rauner called for the reintroduction of the death penalty for those convicted of killing police officers.
 This was opposed by state lawmakers and Rauner was subsequently defeated by Democrat J. B. Pritzker.